phil-blain/CICE-Consortium-About-Us-wiki/Git-Workflow-Guidance.md

 * Communicate regularly regarding working branches, priorities, and pushes.
 * Define a prime repository for the work to exist and either provide write access to others or PR changes from other working repositories to the prime repository.
 * Use `git pull prime_repo branchname` frequently to ensure your local repository is up to date with the prime repository.
-* If a push is rejected, it's likely because your local repository is behind the prime repository.
+* If a push is rejected, your local repository is behind the prime repository.
 Use `git pull prime_repo branchname` to fix this.
 * Conflicts can arise, you'll need to resolve them occasionally.
 * If working collaboratively on both CICE and Icepack at the same time, be particularly careful to communicate changes.
 Try to avoid committing changes to the Icepack submodule in CICE unless it's well thought out.